Huntrr/RoboticsSignIn/readme.md

 1. In db.php, set up $USERNAME, $PASSWORD, and $HOST to reflect the MySQL setup
 1. In login.php, change $password and $adminpassword to anything you'd like
+1. Because of a weird setup (? me being lazy and not knowing and php?) you might need to host this at http://YOURDOMAIN.com/robits/(index.php).
+Sorry.